 In many cases, children are put into therapy alone.
 Although this can benefit a child's development, defiant behavior is a family issue, and as a parent, you need to understand your role.
 Your therapist will be able to provide you with the learning tools you need to better manage your child's behavior.

 It's important to understand that there is no single answer when it comes to defiant and disruptive behavior.
 Your child is unique and in turn, requires an individualized plan.
 Work with your child, as well as their professional support system to optimize their development.

-	For over a decade, we’ve helped over 40,000 children improve the critical and behavioral skills needed to create a brighter path for their future.
+For over a decade, we’ve helped over 50,000 individuals improve the critical and behavioral skills needed to create a brighter path for their future.
 You can also view the research and results of the program on the website.